ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   filled with random data as per {{unguessability}}

 ## UUID Version 5 {#uuidv5}
-UUID Version 5 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space" as per {{name_based_uuid_generation}}.
+UUID version 5 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space" as per {{name_based_uuid_generation}}.

 UUIDv5 values are created by computing an SHA-1 {{FIPS180-4}}